-- Click ADD CONDITION.
-This opens a new page where you can add the alert condition.
+Click ADD CONDITION.
+This opens a new window where you can add the alert condition.

 Copy and paste the following in the Find resource type and metric field, enter

-The last step above displays the Select a metric field, where you can specify the metric—the API quantity that triggers the alert.
-Here are a couple of examples of metrics you can use:
+Notice that the Target pane now displays the Select a metric field, where you can specify the metric—the API quantity that triggers the alert—such as total traffic or latency percentile.